Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed.

 There are two types of hypothyroidism in infants and children:

-Congenital hypothyroidism occurs when the thyroid gland does not develop or function normally before birth (see Hypothyroidism in the Newborn).
-This type of hypothyroidism occurs in about 1 in 2,000 to 4,000 births.
+Congenital hypothyroidism occurs when the thyroid gland does not develop or function normally before birth (see Hypothyroidism in the Newborn Hypothyroidism in the Newborn Hypothyroidism is decreased production of thyroid hormone.
+Hypothyroidism in the newborn may occur if there is a structural problem with the thyroid gland.
+Symptoms may include delayed growth... read more ).
+This type of hypothyroidism occurs in about 1 in 1,700 to 3,500 live births.
 Most cases occur spontaneously, but about 10 to 20% are inherited.

-Sometimes drugs that are used to treat thyroid disorders or substances in foods cross the placenta and temporarily cause congenital hypothyroidism.
-Rarely, the pituitary gland is abnormally formed and fails to stimulate the thyroid gland to produce thyroid hormones (see Overview of the Pituitary Gland).
+Rarely, drugs that are used to treat thyroid disorders or substances in foods cross the placenta and temporarily cause congenital hypothyroidism.

 Symptoms of hypothyroidism differ depending on the age of the child.